Cyprus expects swift start to bailout talks

 It is unclear how much aid Cyprus may require.
 The island has been unable to fund itself since it was shut out of capital markets 18 months ago.

-Shiarly said a figure had not been set for Cyprus's financial needs because of a difference of opinion between the government and lenders on the recapitalization needs of banks.
+Shiarly said a figure had not been set for Cyprus's financial needs because of a difference of opinion between the government and lenders on the recapitalisation needs of banks.

 There is widespread speculation Cyprus's bailout will exceed 10 billion euros ($13 billion), or 60 percent of its GDP.
 Cyprus's fiscal requirements until 2015 amount to about 5 billion euros.